cronologic-de/ug_timetaggermodule/source/hardware.rst

 **PROG_n**
     Single-ended 3.3V CMOS input.

-    Strobe low for at least **XXX???** to initiated reloading of the FPGA firmware.
+    Strobe LOW for at least **XXX???** to initiated reloading of the FPGA firmware.

     In a PCIe-CEM system this should be connected to the PERST_n pin of the